-Tomer Inbar represents U.S. and international tax-exempt organizations (and for profit organizations that deal with them) in a broad range of structural and operating matters, including obtaining and maintaining tax-exemption, tax and corporate issues, impact and charitable investing, regulatory compliance, governance, operational policies and procedures, IRS audits and state attorney general investigations, unrelated business income tax issues, and executive compensation matters.
+Tomer Inbar represents U.S. and international tax-exempt organizations (and for profit organizations that deal with them) in a broad range of structuring, compliance and operating matters, including obtaining and maintaining tax-exemption, tax and corporate issues, impact and charitable investing, regulatory and tax compliance, governance, conflicts of interest, operational policies and procedures, IRS audits and state attorney general investigations, unrelated business income tax issues, and compensation matters.

-He regularly advises on an array of transactions and structures involving tax-exempt organizations, including joint ventures and the establishment of for-profit subsidiaries, corporate restructuring, mergers and acquisitions, program related investments, charitable fund formation, establishing accelerators and incubators, hybrid structures and licensing and service arrangements.
+He regularly advises on an array of transactions and structures involving tax-exempt organizations, including joint ventures and the establishment of for-profit subsidiaries, innovative models for impact intervention, including utilizing limited liability companies, mergers and acquisitions, program and mission related investments, charitable fund formation, establishing accelerators, incubators, and hybrid/tandem structures and licensing and service arrangements.

 - New York

 - Author, “Mergers, Acquisitions, and Alliances – A Guide for the Perplexed and Faint of Heart," Taxation of Exempts (January/February 2015)